 What will you find when you fill in for the classroom teacher?

-Well, when it comes to substitute teaching and what to do with the kids…pretty much all or nothing or something in between.
+Well, when it comes to being a substitute teacher and what to do with the kids, pretty much all or nothing or something in between.
 (Real helpful, huh?)

 Be ready to handle anything

-Before you even accept your first substitute teaching job, prepare a “bag o’ tricks” for the grade levels for which you have signed up.
-These items should be academic but fun…no coloring pages for any grade higher than first!
-Do a little research – these ideas will get you started:
+Before you even accept your first substitute teacher job, prepare a “bag o' tricks” for the grade levels for which you have signed up.
+These items should be academic but fun – no coloring pages for any grade higher than first!
+Do a little research; these ideas will get you started:

-- Worksheets that focus on appropriate grade-level math review (internet again)
+- Worksheets that focus on appropriate grade-level math review.

 You'll be gathering resources of this type constantly as you pursue any number of different teaching careers, so it's good to get started now.